Nanotechnology in warfare: Current research

 Most recent research into military nanotechnological weapons includes production of defensive military apparatus, with objectives of enhancing existing designs of lightweight, flexible and durable materials.
 These innovative designs are equipped with features to also enhance offensive strategy through sensing devices and manipulation of electromechanical properties.

 Soldier battlesuit

 The Institute for Soldier Nanotechnologies (ISN), deriving from a partnership between the United States Army and MIT, provided an opportunity to focus funding and research activities purely on developing armour to increase soldier survival.
 Each of seven teams produces innovative enhancements for different aspects of a future U.S. soldier bodysuit.
 These additional characteristics include energy-absorbing material protecting from blasts or ammunition shocks, engineered sensors to detect chemicals and toxins, as well as built in nano devices to identify personal medical issues such as haemorrhages and fractures.
 This suit would be made possible with advanced nano-materials such as carbon nanotubes woven into fibres, allowing strengthened structural capacities and flexibility, however preparation becomes an issue due to inability to use automated manufacturing.

+Adaptive concealment and stealth

+With the use of nanoparticles, it is evidently possibly to procure "invisible" suits for soldiers that will act as the ultimate camouflage.
+This possibility is rooted from the fact that objects are only visible due to how light reflects off of them.
+Therefore, if the particle is smaller than the wavelength of the light, it is not visible.
+Visible light wavelengths fall within the range of 300-700 nanometers.
+In order to achieve this invisible cloak, the particles that make up the suit should be varying in size.
+Another approach for concealment includes cloaks that act as a chameleon.
+Instead of being completely invisible, this nanoparticle coated cloak adapts to any colors surrounding it in order to blend in.